chauncey-garrett/zsh-prompt-garrett/README.md

 You can display either the full or truncated hostname on ssh by editing the prompt file.
 The default is to display the truncated hostname.

-Note that all of the prompt goes from gray to orange—when making the gif, some of the color was lost.
+NOTE: The primary prompt color changes from gray to orange—color was lost when making the gif.

 ![](img/garrett-prompt-ssh-login.gif "color change when on ssh")